QuaSi-Software/Documentation/docs/resie_input_file_format.md

 Instead of a header row, there is a block of metadata describing important information on the time series data.
 The metadata is given as comment lines (starting the line with `#`) of `name;value` pairs.
 Some specific metadata is expected, as described in the following, but any kind of metadata can be added to provide additional information.

 * `time_step` (`Integer`): The time step, in seconds, used by the time series.
 * `is_power` (`Boolean`): If true, the data is considered to be power values as an average over the timespan each time step covers.
 If false, the data is considered as the work done over the time step.
-Values that don't fit into a power/work pattern can be listed as power, as this means the values are not modified and read as-is.
+Values that don't fit into a power/work pattern, like temperatures or operation states,  **must** be listed as `is_power;true`, as this means the values are not modified and read as-is.

 ### Time series data

 Following the metadata block, the time series data is listed with one `timestamp` and `value` pair per line, separated by semicolon `;`.
 The number value should use a point `.` as the decimal separator.
 The timestamp should be listed as seconds relative to the reference point used throughout the simulation.

+### Time step width

+ReSiE automatically converts the time series data of the profiles to the time step of the simulation, specified at `simulation_parameters": "time_step_seconds":`.
+Aggregation as well as segmentation of intensive (`is_power;true` for e.g. temperatures) and extensive values (`is_power;false` for e.g. energies) can be performed.
+Segmentation of intensive values is done using linear interpolation between the original time steps.
+During segmentation of extensive values instead, ReSiE divides the original value evenly among the smaller intervals.
+This means, each smaller time segment within a larger one receives the same value, effectively spreading the original value evenly over the time it covers.
+With extensive aggregation, the sum of the original values that compose the new time step is calculated, while with intensive values, the mean of the original values is taken to obtain the corresponding value of the new profile.

+Please note that currently only exact dividers or multiples of the time steps of the simulation and the profiles can be handeled by the algorithm (e.g. 60 min --> 15 min or 15 min --> 30 min).
+Otherwise an error will arise, like for 15 min --> 6 min or 15 min --> 20 min.